 Section 1 sets up a noisy rational expectations model with both the strategic substitutability and strategic complementarity in information acquisition.
 Section 2 shows that with fixed-cost information, investors' information is dispersed; one information shock affects a small fraction of investors' beliefs and generates a small amount of comovement.
 With information markets, information is concentrated on fewer signals; a shock to one signal can be a shock to the beliefs of a large number of investors and can move the prices of all the other assets in lock step.
 Numerical results show that common information shocks raise asset price correlations 40% above the correlation predicted by a model where investors observe all signals, and 30% above what a fixed-cost information model would predict.
-The latter result highlights how crucial the endogenous information price is.
+The first finding highlights the difficulty in matching comovement, using only portfolio rebalancing effects (as in Kodres and Pritsker 2002).
+Like liquidity (Calvo 1999) and wealth effects (Kyle and Xiong 2001), rebalancing is quantitatively significant in a crisis, when asset values change greatly, but generates only minor adjustments in response to normal daily fluctuations.
+The latter result highlights the importance of the endogenous information price.

-By analyzing the determinants of information acquisition, the model can explain time-series and cross-sectional properties of comovement.
+By analyzing the determinants of information acquisition, the model can explain timeseries and cross-sectional properties of comovement.
 Section 3 builds a model where demand for information varies endogenously and shows that investors purchase more information about high-value asset markets.
 The abundant information reduces comovement.
 This is consistent with time-series evidence, showing that excess covariance is countercyclical and cross-sectional evidence, showing that excess covariance is stronger in emerging markets (Morck, Yeung and Yu, 2000).
 Veldkamp (2003) provides direct evidence that when a market's assets are valuable, information about those assets is abundant in the financial press.
 Since comovement arises when information is incomplete, what drives comovement changes is change in information flow.
 The difference between this mechanism and Ribeiro and Veronesi's (2002) is that they hold the information flow fixed and vary the uncertainty of priors over the business cycle.
 Finally, Campbell, Lettau, Malkiel and Xu (2001) show that between 1967-97, comovement decreased in the U.S.; Morck et. al. confirm this result in emerging markets.
 Adding a falling information cost to the model could generate these results.

-Increasingly, models of financial markets (Gabaix and Laibson 2002), monetary economics (Mankiw and Reis 2002), business cycles (Angeletos and Pavan 2004, Lorenzoni 2004), and financial crises (Morris and Shin 1998) rely on information frictions.
-Understanding the role of information frictions in the macroeconomy requires an understanding of when information is abundant, when it is scarce, and which information is provided.
-An important message of this paper is that the extent of information friction fluctuates with asset values.
+Although the effects of information markets are explored in the context of an asset market, the results carry some general messages relevant to macro and international economics.
+One message is that the information agents choose to see can alter relationships between macro aggregates.
+The literature applying global games to monetary economics (Woodford 2002), business cycles (Angeletos and Pavan 2004, Lorenzoni 2004), and financial crises (Morris and Shin 1998), has made great inroads explaining observed responses to macroeconomic shocks, by adding private information.
+Analyzing information markets yields predictions about how public or private observed information will be, as well as which particular signals will be observed.
+Both the signal observed and the fraction of the population observing it are important determinants of aggregate covariance.
+A second message is that the extent of information frictions fluctuates with the value of the assets involved, be they financial assets, physical capital, or currency.
 The reason for this is that information has increasing returns in an asset's value; one signal can forecast the payoff of \$1 of asset value or \$100.
 As the value of an asset rises, so does the value of information about it.
 If agents choose how much information to acquire, then when asset values are low, information will be scarce and information frictions will be strong.